8. Requesting a Certificate¶

 Is Private should be checked if the certification should be kept private.
 Note that this check box affects the certificate only, not the entry for the computer as a whole on https://certification.canonical.com.
 Other public pre-existing certificates, or those issued in the future, will remain public.

 Click Submit.
-You’ll see a new screen in which you can enter more information.
+You’ll see the certificate request screen in which you can enter more information.
 In particular, you can click:

 Link Bug to link to a bug on https://bugs.launchpad.net.
 This option is available only to Canonical engineers.